-To ensure a successful webinar experience for your audience, we highly recommend booking a practice run with the OAA.
+To ensure a successful webinar experience for your audience, a practice run with the OAA is required two or three days before the webinar is scheduled.
 This will provide an opportunity for presenters to test their equipment, software, and presentation with our staff team present.
 By doing so, any potential technical issues can be identified in advance, and OAA staff can provide guidance on effectively using the presentation tools during the event.